johnshade-himself/ShadyAlert/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache 2.0 license - see LICENSE file for details.

 ## Contributing